 You can use the WordPress CLI to perform a search-and-replace operation across your content.
-For example, to update URLs or other text in your articles, use the following command:
+Start with a dry run to preview changes:

 wp search-replace --url=d%account_id%.cms.socastsrm.com 'jpbgimages.cachefly.net' 'cloudinary.jpbgdigital.com' wp_%blog_id%_postmeta --regex --regex-flags='i'